 Finally, if your internet goes out, the device can record up to one hour of footage on its onboard storage.
 When internet connectivity resumes, it will upload that footage to the cloud.
 See further down for more information on cloud saves and other connected features.

 Can you install the Nest Doorbell yourself?

 If you choose to go wireless, installing the Google Nest Doorbell is simple enough that anyone can do it.
 If you want to make sure you can handle it, Google has a helpful tutorial on the full process.

 For this Google Nest Doorbell review, I installed the device at my front door in about 15 minutes.
 All it took was a drill, a drill bit, and some measuring tape.
 In a pinch, I probably could have done it all with just a screwdriver, though if you have thicker walls you may need a drill to create pilot holes for screwing in the mount.

 Outside of those tools, everything you need to install the Nest Doorbell is in its retail box.
 That includes the mount, a tool to detach it from the mount, and an optional wedge plate that can angle the camera slightly to the left or right to gain maximum coverage of your entryway.
 You’ll also need a Google account and the Google Home app on your Android or iOS smartphone.

 Installing the Nest Doorbell wirelessly took me about 15 minutes with everyday tools.

 If you want to see if your front door is a good fit for the Nest Doorbell, grab a measuring tape.
-You’ll need about two inches of width and about eight inches of height for the install.
+You’ll need about two inches of width and about eight inches of height for the installation.
 You’ll also want the center of the device to be about four feet from the floor as this is the ideal position to see both faces and packages left on the ground.